-The grandeur of the world’s most iconic rock deserves nothing less than luxury and a front-row seat to the unforgettable luxury experiences on offer at Ayers Rock Resort.
+The grandeur of the world’s most iconic rock deserves nothing less than luxury and a front-row seat to the unforgettable luxury experiences on offer.

 Australia’s Red Centre, with its swathes of red dirt, cobalt blue skies and monolithic rocks, is known as the place to go for a little spiritual recalibration.
-What’s less obvious, however, is the sheer number of luxury experiences on offer – especially for guests who make the luxurious Ayers Rock Resort their base from which to explore.
-Here, 10 reasons why you should stay at Voyages Ayers Rock Resort.
+What’s less obvious, however, is the sheer number of luxury experiences on offer.
+Here, 10 ways to do Uluru in style.

-1. Truly disconnect in an oasis in the desert
+1. Luxury oasis in the desert – Sails or Longitude

 Sails in the Desert is a five-star hotel that rises out of the red dust, setting the scene for a luxury escape like no other.
 Choose from an incredible lineup of complimentary and special experiences: relax by the gumtree-lined swimming pool; read a book on the terrace of your deluxe suite; make the most of your luxury spa bath; or order room service from your king-sized bed.